Thursday, May 16, 2019

 • The 1920s -30s - Prohibition - Glass bottles were quite heavy, made with thick glass, with broader shoulders than the bottom

 • 1939 - 45 - WWII - Still heavy bottle with thick glass made from whatever was available then.
-As the glass was difficult to find during the war, glasses of various colors were often recycled and then melted together, and therefore, it is not uncommon to find bottles of the same château, same wine, and same vintage in bottles with a slightly different color (some greener, some browner, some in between) and even shape sometimes.
+As glass was difficult to find during the war, glasses of various colors were often recycled and then melted together.
+Therefore, it is not uncommon to find bottles of the same château, same wine, and same vintage in bottles with a slightly different color (some greener, some browner, some in between) and even shapes sometimes.

 How Glass Colors for Wine Bottle are Made by ©LeDomduVin 2019